cjdoris/pAdicGaloisGroup/README.md

   [ SUBGROUP_PRIORITY     How we select among these
   ]
 | "Index"               Consider subgroups by index
-  [ SUBGROUP_PRIORITY     How we select among these
+  [ SUBGROUP_PRIORITY       How we select among these , If: EXPRESSION          A filter on the indices to use, with free variable "idx" , Sort: EXPRESSION        Sort indices by this expression in "idx" ]
-  , INDEX_PRIORITY        How we select indices
-  ]
 | "OrbitIndex"          Consider subgroups by orbit index and index
-  [ SUBGROUP_PRIORITY     How we select among these
-  , OINDEX_PRIORITY       How we select indices
-  ]
-| "MostUseful"          Maximal subgroups of subgroups which were previously useful.
-(Very experimental!)
-  [ SUBGROUP_PRIORITY     How we select among these
+  [ SUBGROUP_PRIORITY       How we select among these , If: EXPRESSION          A filter on the indices to use, with free variables "idx", "oidx", "ridx" , Sort: EXPRESSION        Sort by this expression in "idx", "oidx", "ridx" ]
-  ]

 SUBGROUP_PRIORITY       Takes a sequence of possible subgroups and returns it in priority order